-The Company invests and operates in the natural resource sector through SRP and ADM.
-Substantially all of the investment holdings of SRHI are held by SRP.
-The only assets not held in SRP are its investment in LOM (held by ADM) and those assets necessary to administer the (i) public company and (ii) equity incentive plan of the Company (see Note 5d).
-SRHI through SRC owns nearly all of SRP (approximately 99.99%), other than the managing partnership interest owned by the Managing Partner (approximately 0.01%).
+The Company invests and operates in the natural resource sector through SRC and ADM.
+Substantially all of the investment holdings of SRHI are held by SRC.
+The only assets not held in SRC are its investment in LOM (held by ADM) and those assets necessary to administer the (i) public company and (ii) equity incentive plan of the Company (see Note 6d).